 Voicemail settings allow you to configure settings for individual users.
 You can configure settings such as call answering rules, prompt language, text to speech default, and vacation greetings.
 For information about configuring settings for individual users, see Manage voicemail settings.
-Note that your end users can also configure these settings in the Teams client by going to Settings -> Calls -> Configure Voicemail.
+Your end users can also configure these settings in the Teams client by going to Settings > Calls > Configure Voicemail.

 Control routing of calls to Cloud Voicemail

 The default setting for all users provisioned for Cloud Voicemail is to allow routing of calls to Cloud Voicemail, and to allow users to forward calls to Cloud Voicemail.

 You can control whether routing of calls to Cloud Voicemail is allowed for Teams users by using the Teams admin center or by using PowerShell.

 To use the Teams admin center, go to Voice > Calling Policies > add new or edit existing policy > Voicemail for inbound calls.

 This setting enables inbound calls to be sent to voicemail.
 The default setting is Let users decide.
 Valid options are:

 - On Voicemail is always available for inbound calls.